 In the event that we determine to register any of our securities under the Securities Act (subject to certain exceptions), in another offering, either for our own account or for the account of other security holders, the holders of approximately 9.3 million shares of our common stock (on an as converted basis), or their transferees, will be entitled to certain "piggyback" registration rights allowing holders to include their shares in such registration, provided, however, that we shall not be required to register any securities that are eligible for resale pursuant to Rule 144, promulgated under the Securities Act, or that are the subject of a then effective registration statement.
 As a result, whenever we propose to file a registration statement under the Securities Act, other than with respect to a registration related to employee benefit plans, or corporate reorganizations or certain other transactions, the holders of these shares are entitled to notice of the registration and have the right, subject to limitations that the underwriters may impose on the number of shares included in the registration, to include their shares in the registration.
-In an underwritten offering, we are not required to include any such "piggyback" securities unless the holder thereof accepts the terms of the underwriting as agreed upon between the Company and the underwriters selected by it.
+In an underwriting as agreed upon between the Company and the underwriters selected by it.
 Further, the underwriters have the right, subject to specified conditions and limitations, to limit the number of shares such holders may include.